Graph Neural Networks over the Air for Decentralized Tasks in Wireless Networks

 it holds that

-with $C\!=\! \sqrt{2\left( \bar{\ccalL}(\ccalA_0) \!-\!\bar{\ccalL}(\ccalA^*) \right)C_L}C_g$ a constant. \end{theorem} \begin{proof} See Appendix B. \end{proof} Theorem \ref{thm:convergence} states that the proposed AirGNN training procedure minimizes the stochastic optimization problem \eqref{eq:stochasticOptimization} and the architecture parameters converge to a stationary solution with a rate on the order of $\ccalO(1/\sqrt{T})$.
-The result characterizes the convergence behavior and validates the effectiveness of the proposed training procedure.
-The selection of the step-size $\gamma_t$ in \eqref{eq:step-size} depends on the total number of iterations $T$, while it is typically selected as $\gamma_t \propto 1/t$ or $1/\sqrt{t}$ in practice.
-It is worth mentioning that Theorem \ref{thm:convergence} guarantees local convergence because of the non-convexity, i.e., the objective function converges to a local stationary minimum rather than a global one.
-The latter can be improved by training the AirGNN architecture multiple times and selecting the best solution.
+where $C\!=\! \sqrt{2\left( \bar{\ccalL}(\ccalA_0) \!-\!\bar{\ccalL}(\ccalA^*) \right)C_\ell}C_g$ is a constant. \end{theorem} \begin{proof} See Appendix \ref{Proof:Theorem4}. \end{proof} Theorem \ref{thm:convergence} states that the proposed AirGNN training procedure minimizes the stochastic optimization problem \eqref{eq:stochasticOptimization} or \eqref{eq:stochasticOptimization1} and the architecture parameters converge to a stationary solution with a rate on the order of $\ccalO(1/\sqrt{T})$.
+The result characterizes the converging behavior and interprets the convergent solution, which validates the effectiveness of the proposed training procedure.
+The step-size $\eta_t$ in \eqref{eq:step-size} depends on the total number of iterations $T$, while it is commonly selected as $\eta_t \propto 1/t$ or $1/\sqrt{t}$ in practice.
+It is worth mentioning that Theorem \ref{thm:convergence} guarantees local convergence because of the problem non-convexity, i.e., the objective function converges to a local stationary minimum rather than a global one.
+The latter can be improved by training the AirGNN multiple times and selecting the best solution.